touchlab/Kermit/kermit-crashlytics/README.md

 ([Static Config](../Kermit#local-configuration) would be similar)

-On either  platform, you should make sure logging is configured immediately after Crashlyticis is initialized, to avoid a gap where some other failure may happen but logging is not capturing info.
+On either  platform, you should make sure logging is configured immediately after Crashlytics is initialized, to avoid a gap where some other failure may happen but logging is not capturing info.

 ### iOS